 Planning is another crucial thing for moving, especially when it comes to fine art.
 Before to actually pack or move something, you need all your valuable items to be appraised and insured.
 Moreover, you should take into account possible complexities with international shipping and customs processes.

 3. Moving without specialized equipment

 Keep in mind that moving a vintage grand piano, antique furniture, or other fragile yet heavy items cannot be done without specialized equipment and vehicles.
 So if you don’t want to end up ruining them or even hurting yourself, do not neglect professional help.

 4. Bad packing

 Due to bad packing, your art pieces can be easily broken or damaged in transit.
-Moreover, this applies not only to tearing, scratches, and scrapes, but also to possible damage from mildew, mold, and warping.
-Thereby, to use only high-quality packing materials and custom crates for the most delicate items is extremely important.
+Moreover, this applies not only to tear, scratches, and scrapes, but also to possible damage from mildew, mold, and warping.
+Thereby, using only high-quality packing materials and custom crates for the most delicate items is extremely important.

 5. Improper storage

 If you need to store your antique or art pieces for some time before they can be transported to your new home, use for this purpose a climate-controlled art storage facility equipped with alarm and fire sprinkler systems.
 Only in such a case, you can protect them from possible damage.